dock108/dotai/docs/LOAD_SPORTS_DATA.md

 ## Troubleshooting

+### Force-refresh cached scoreboard pages

+The scrapers keep a local HTML cache under `services/theory-bets-scraper/game_data` so we do not hammer Sports Reference.
+When re-running the same date range, set either of these env vars before starting the worker to override the defaults:

+- `SCRAPER_HTML_CACHE_DIR=/tmp/my-fresh-cache` — points the cache at a new directory.
+- `SCRAPER_FORCE_CACHE_REFRESH=true` — ignores whatever is already cached and refetches from the network while still writing updated files.

+Both shortcuts map to the nested scraper config automatically, so you do **not** need to use `SCRAPER_CONFIG__...` syntax anymore.
+The worker logs now emit `cache_hit` / `cache_refresh_forced` events so you can confirm which path was taken.

 **"Failed to enqueue scrape job" error:**
 - Make sure the Celery worker is running
 - Check that Redis is accessible and password is correct